zauberzeug/rosys/README.md

 **Shared State**
 : All code can access and manipulate a shared and typesafe state -- this does not mean it should.
-Good software design is still neccessary.
+Good software design is still necessary.
 But it is much easier to do if you do not have to perform serialization all the time.

 **No Threading**